Skiddle/web-api/README.md

 **order:** (string, optional) Specify sort order.
 Chose from:

+- date = will order by event date
+- bestselling = will order by bestselling events
-- trending = will return the events in trending order for the preceeding week
+- trending = will return the events in trending order for the preceeding week (default)
 - goingto = will order the events by the amount of people attending
 - distance = will return the events from closest to furthest from your specified location _(for this parameter to work, you must also provide a latitude and a longitude)_

 **limit:** (integer, optional) Specify number of records returned (max 100, default 20)

+**shufflelimit:** (integer, optional) Used in conjunction with limit, API will retrieve {shufflelimit} events, randomise them, then return final {limit} events.
+This can be used to return a random subset of events that changes each time.

 **offset:** (integer, optional) Specify record number to start at (for paging, in conjunction with limit, order) (default 0)